How to Force VM Shutdown in Hyper-V in 3 Ways

 • Conclusion

-This guide explains how to safely force shutdown or kill a frozen VM in Hyper-V without rebooting the entire host.
-Whether you're managing a standalone Hyper-V host or a non-clustered environment, the steps outlined here — including restarting the VMMS service, terminating the vmwp.exe process via Task Manager, or using PowerShell — will help you regain control over stuck virtual machines with minimal disruption.
+If you are facing this issue and looking for methods to solve it, this guide will be helpful.
+We will explains how to safely force shutdown or kill a frozen VM in Hyper-V without rebooting the entire host.
+Whether you're managing a standalone Hyper-V host or a non-clustered environment, the steps outlined here - including restarting the VMMS service, terminating the vmwp.exe process via Task Manager, or using PowerShell - will help you regain control over stuck virtual machines with minimal disruption.

 Applicable when Hyper-V Manager fails to load the list of virtual machines.
 This operation will not interrupt any running VMs.